 Even those in remission should continuously consider their future and the future of their family.

-If you’re in the process of purchasing life insurance or even considering it, then check out these six tips.
+If you’re in the process of purchasing life insurance or even considering it, then check out these helpful tips.

 1. Get Your Medical Records in Order

 Be prepared for questions.
-The answers are your medical records.
-You’ll need documentation to support all your claims.
+You’ll need medical records or documentation to support all your claims.

 Consider a service such as HealthFrame that allows you to easily compile your personal medical records for quick access.